-If you’ve tried troubleshooting your furnace but still can’t find a reasonable problem, then it might be your heat exchanger.
-You’ll have to reach out to a professional technician who will install a new unit or repair the component.
+If you’ve tried troubleshooting your furnace but still can’t find a real problem, then it might be your heat exchanger.
+You’ll have to reach out to a professional technician to install a new unit or repair the component.

 A clogged or dirty air filter will probably restrict or block airflow through your furnace’s coil.
-Mostly, this case results in a frozen furnace coil.
+Primarily, this case results in a frozen furnace coil.
 Sometimes it might lead to a water leakage around your furnace.
-You’re recommended to regularly check your furnace’s air filter to make sure they are in perfect condition to avoid water leakages.
+It would be best to regularly check your furnace’s air filters to ensure they are in perfect condition to avoid water leakages.

 Poor vent pipe design